JuanSeBestia/react-native-wifi-reborn/README.md

 ### iOS

-You need use enable Access WIFI Information, with correct profile
+You need use enable `Access WIFI Information`, with correct profile. `Hotspot Configuration` is required in order to connect to networks.

 #### iOS 13